5 recipes from around the world

 If you need some foodie inspiration you’re not alone.
 Inspired by her sponsored children, World Vision sponsor Rhiannon Tuntevski set herself a culinary challenge.

 Don’t get me wrong… I’m no Gordon Ramsey or Heston Blumenthal.
 My weeknight dinners are not usually fancy.
-But like many people, I have some extra time right now and I’m looking for ways to spice up Isolation Life.
+But like many people, I've had some extra time over the last year and found myself looking for ways to spice up Isolation Life.

 Over the time I’ve been a sponsor, I’ve received local recipes from my sponsored children’s countries.
 I decided to go back through recent cards and reports to see if I could find some that looked a) easy, b) possible with what was in the pantry and c) appetising (this is a safe sharing space).

-So, here’s my culinary adventure thanks to my sponsored children…
+In the meantime, here’s a guide to my culinary adventure thanks to my sponsored children…

 1. “Buzz” – Mongolian traditional steamed dumplings